Tavisco/Palmkedex/README.md

 ## Demo

 You can use it directly on your browser by [checking out the demo here](https://palm.tavisco.dev).
 Just click on Palmkedex, and then on the "Launch" button.
 It will emulate a Sony Clie NR70v, which is a Palm OS 4 device with 16MB of RAM, 16 bpp color density, and a high resolution screen.
+It is running the `hres-16bpp` version of the sprite and icon packs.

 If you just want to see how it looks, check out the [screenshots](#screenshots) section of this document.